um-grex/grex-docs/content/english/software/containers.md

 Images can also be built from other images, or from containerfiles (e.g. Dockerfiles) using the command **podman build _Containerfile_**.
 A _containerfile_ is a text "recipe" that specifies the base image and commands to be run on it.
 Podman's recipes are compatible with Docker's _Dockerfiles_.

-Podman, as configured on Grex, by default would store all pulled and locally built images inside the Slurm TMPDIR directory.
+>Podman, as configured on Grex, by default stores all pulled and locally built images inside the Slurm TMPDIR directory that is local to the node.
 This means that images will be deleted when the job finishes, or get cancelled.

+To list the local _images_, users can take advantage of the following Podman commands:

+{{< highlight bash >}}
+# list images
+podman image ls
+# delete an unnecessary image
+podman image rm <IMAGE_ID>
+{{< /highlight >}}

+However, the local images as listed by _image ls_ are local to the compute node they were pulled or created.
+That is, they are not visible on other nodes, or even the same node when the job ends, and would have to be pulled again or built again from the Containerfile.

-To avoid rebuilding the same image every time the job runs, users can take advantage of **podman save** and **podman load** commands (it is the user's responsibility to manage their Podman images (delete the old/unused ones)):
+To avoid rebuilding the same image every time the job runs, users can take advantage of **podman save** and **podman load** commands that allow for storing the local container as a single image file.
+Note that these files are large, and it is the user's responsibility to manage their Podman images (delete the old/unused ones)):

 {{< highlight bash >}}
 # after building an image locally, save it to a file